When could I be referred for oxygen therapy?

 - a private health care provider

 The assessment can happen in a variety of places.
-You can sometimes be assessed while you are in hospital and occasionally in your own home if your condition is very severe and this type of home service is available in your area.
+You can sometimes be assessed while you are in hospital.
+You may be assessed at home if your condition is very severe and this service is available in your area.